-At The Gates - Terminal Spirit Disease LP
+At The Gates - Terminal Spirit Disease LP (Black vinyl)

 At The Gates fans tend to fall into two categories: those who prefer their earlier, more progressive works exemplified by The Red In The Sky Is Ours, and those who prefer the simplistic, locked in groove of Slaughter of the Soul.
 Personally, I think both sides have their drawbacks although I generally prefer the earlier works.
 Although they are inconsistent and not well produced, it's better than the predictable verse-chorus stylings and teen angst lyrics on Slaughter of the Soul.